FIND YOUR VIBE: Class descriptions

 When one format isn’t enough.
 These longer classes pair cardio with strength for the best of both worlds.

-• Start with 30 minutes of Rhythm Cycle, then head to the Strength Room for 30 minutes of low-impact, high-intensity sculpt work using light weights, bands, balls, and other small props.
+• Start with 30 minutes of Rhythm Cycle, then move into a 30-minute strength session of low-impact, high-intensity sculpt work using light weights, bands, balls, and other small props.

 Good for: Clients who want cardio plus Pilates/barre-inspired strength in one visit.